Dscano/learn-asciidoc/p4-spec-next/README-differences-between-madoko-and-asciidoc-pdf.md

 indent on the first line of text.
 No vertical whitespace between paragraphs in M, and the first line of each paragraph is indented.
 Both seem quite readable to me.

-Color backgrounds of code blocks:

-+ P4 code blocks, beginning [source,p4] in A source

-P4 code blocks in M have yellow background.
-In A it is a light gray.
-TODO: acceptable?
-Easily changeable?

-+ P4 pseudocode blocks, beginning [source,p4pseudo] in A source

-Pseudocode blocks in M have light green background.
-In A it is light gray.
-TODO: Easily changeable?
-Example: See pseudocode snippet at end of Section 6.1.1 "Grammar".

-+ grammar blocks, beginning [source,bison] in A source

-Grammar snippet text in M has light blue background.
-In A it is light gray.
-TODO: Easily changeable?
-Example: See grammar snippet in Section 6.1.1 "Grammar".

-TODO: Footnotes in M appear at the bottom of the page where the footnote superscript [1], [2], etc. appears.
-Footnotes in A appear at the bottom of the last page of the section where the footnote superscript appears, perhaps several pages later.
-It would be nice to change this if possible.

-TODO: Tables look a bit different between A and M.  I like the visual style of M a bit better, but do not know how to improve A's PDF output here.